-An assortment of goggles…the two in front are legitimate safety and welding goggles, while the two in back are costume shop and toy store finds.
+An assortment of goggles…the ones in front are safety and welding goggles, while the two in back are costume shop and toy store finds.
 Yet they all use 50mm round lenses!

 If you go the custom route, the design must be adapted to fit your reality.